Miss Hunt: Come on now. They're just stories. You know...for children? Don't suppose you have family yourself?

 - Cindy and Jack are now neighbors.
 Jack also has a crush on Cindy, though she's uninterested due to a desire to marry someone rich to escape her current life.

 - It's not stated directly but it is implied that the Prince Cinderella dances with is Snow White's half-brother, the son of her father and step-mother, and that Snow's theft of the magic mirror happens in the aftermath of the ball where he meets Cinderella, on the same night where Jack's magic bean turns into a stalk and (as indicated to a newspaper headline), Red confronts her second wolf at Porkley's bank.

-- Adaptation-Induced Plot Hole: It is heavily implied that the Prince actually killed Cinderella, and the Wolf came up with the happy ending with her ending up with Jack to save face.
+- Adaptation-Induced Plot Hole: It is heavily implied that the Prince actually killed Cinderella, and the Wolf spontaneously came up with the happy ending where she ends up with Jack to save face.
 If that was the case, why did Wolf begin the story by saying Jack's story was important to Cinderella's, and combine them, in the first place?

 - Adaptational Heroism: In the novel, Red Riding Hood turned out to be an Egomaniac Hunter who killed both wolves to take their hides, then does the same to the third pig, who was completely innocent.
 However in this tale, Red is an Unscrupulous Hero.
 She really did kill the first wolf to defend herself (she only had a gun because she picked it up from the Huntsman), and the second wolf to protect the pig (even though he lost her money).
 Then she kills the Pig because she discovers he's a greedy, selfish banker who has been screwing everyone else over.
 Taking their hides was just a (morbid) bonus.